Adityav1296/Pwn.College-Aditya/Linux Luminarium/Practicing Piping/Redirecting_Input.md

 **Flag:** `pwn.college{IUgR5UGwwOE6cV02gddlvUpjHk0.dBzN1QDLygjN0czW}`

 - In this challenge, I echoed the word COLLEGE to the PWN file using the *echo* command.
 Then I also used *ls* to list out the contents of the home directory.
-- Then firstly I directly ran the `/challenge/run` command and redirected the input of PWN file to it using the '<' character.
+- Then I directly ran the `/challenge/run` command and redirected the input of PWN file to it using the '<' character.

 ```bash
 hacker@piping~redirecting-input:~$ echo COLLEGE > PWN